 But while the two were of royal lineage, the next man we will talk about is a commoner.
 But he is no common warrior, though.

-The warrior is Nai Khanom Tom (Thai: นายขนมต้ม) – known as the “Father of Muay Thai”.
+The warrior is Nai Khanom Tom (Thai: นายขนมต้ม) – commonly regarded as the “Father of Muay Thai”.
 He also happened to be the protagonist in the most enduring legend in Muay Thai.

 The Sacking of Ayutthaya